Celestial Atlas

 Max Wolf (7-272)

-A 17th-magnitude barred spiral galaxy (type SB?) in Leo (RA 11 31 29.6, Dec +13 10 04)
+A magnitude 16.9 spiral galaxy (type SBb?) in Leo (RA 11 31 29.6, Dec +13 10 04)

 Based on a recessional velocity of 25190 km/sec, a straightforward calculation indicates that IC 2900 is about 1.15 billion light years away.
 However, for objects at that distance we need to take the expansion of the Universe during their light-travel time into account.
 Doing that shows that the galaxy was about 1.05 billion light years away at the time the light by which we see it was emitted, about 1.1 billion years ago (the difference between the two numbers being due to the expansion of the Universe during that interval).
 Given that and its apparent size of 0.3 by 0.25 arcmins, the galaxy is about 90 thousand light years across.
-(Note: the galaxy classification is either not listed, or is listed as elliptical elsewhere; but the images below show that it is a spiral, so I have changed the description to match the image.)

-SDSS image of IC 2900
+SDSS image of spiral galaxy IC 2900

-Above, a 2.4 arcmin wide "closeup" of IC 2900
+Above, a 0.6 arcmin wide SDSS image of IC 2900

-Below, a 12 arcmin wide region centered on the galaxy
+Below, a 12 arcmin wide SDSS image centered on the galaxy

-SDSS image of region around IC 2900
+SDSS image of region near spiral galaxy IC 2900

-IC 2901
+IC 2901 (= PGC 1414499)

 Discovered (Mar 27, 1906) by